 Make sure all latches or adjustments work smoothly.
 Remember that you'll probably be operating these features one-handed, since you'll still need a hand for baby.
 You want a product that is sturdy without being complicated.

-Here are two bath seats you may want to try:
+Here's one bath seat you may want to try: